Multivariate Trend Filtering for Lattice Data: Interpolation algorithm

 \section{Interpolation algorithm}

 In this section, we derive an algorithm to extend the KTF solution in \eqref{eq:ktf}, defined only at points in the lattice $Z_{n,d}$, to a function defined on all of $[0,1]^d$.
-As explained in Remark \ref{rem:ktf_basis}, this is made possible by the continuous-time formulation for KTF in \eqref{eq:ktf_continuous} of Proposition \ref{prop:ktf_continuous}, which, recall, relates to the original discrete-time problem \eqref{eq:ktf} in that at their solutions, we have \smash{$\htheta_i = \hf(x_i)$}, for $i=1,\ldots,n$.
-Given the coefficients that define the function \smash{$\hf \in \cH_{n,d}^k$} in its expansion in terms of the tensor product of univariate falling factorial basis functions, that is, given the solution \smash{$\halpha$} in \eqref{eq:ktf_basis}, we can form the interpolated prediction \smash{$\hf(x)$} at an arbitrary point $x \in [0,1]^d$ by evaluating the basis expansion at $x$, as in \eqref{eq:ktf_extend}.
+As discussed in Remark \ref{rem:ktf_basis}, this is made possible by the continuous-time formulation for KTF in \eqref{eq:ktf_continuous} of Proposition \ref{prop:ktf_continuous}, which, recall, relates to the original discrete-time problem \eqref{eq:ktf} in that at their solutions \smash{$\hf,\htheta$}, respectively, we have \smash{$\hf(x_i) = \theta_i$}, for $i=1,\ldots,n$.
+Given the coefficients that define the function \smash{$\hf \in \cH_{n,d}^k$} in its expansion the tensor product basis of univariate falling factorial functions, that is, given the solution \smash{$\halpha$} in \eqref{eq:ktf_basis}, we can form the interpolated prediction \smash{$\hf(x)$} at an arbitrary point $x \in [0,1]^d$ by simply evaluating this basis expansion at $x$, as shown in \eqref{eq:ktf_extend}.

 While this is conceptually the easiest way to interpolate the fitted values \smash{$\hf(x_i)$}, $i=1,\ldots,n$ to form the prediction at an arbitrary $x \in [0,1]^d$, it is not the most efficient.
 The expression in \eqref{eq:ktf_extend} takes \smash{$O(\|\halpha\|_0 (k+1)^d)$} operations, where \smash{$\|\halpha\|_0$} denotes the number of nonzero elements in \smash{$\halpha$} (the number of active basis functions), because evaluating each univariate basis function $h_{i_j}(x_j)$ takes $O(k+1)$ operations (it being a product of $k+1$ terms, recall \eqref{eq:ffb}).
 In what follows, we present an interpolation algorithm that takes only \smash{$O((k+1)^{d+1})$} operations, a big savings over \eqref{eq:ktf_extend} when \smash{$\|\halpha\|_0$} is large.
 Moreover, our algorithm acts directly on the solution \smash{$\htheta$} in \eqref{eq:ktf}, meaning that we never have to solve \eqref{eq:ktf_basis} in the first place.